CI/CD Workflows

 Secrets Management

-Store sensitive values securely and reference them in pipelines:
+Store sensitive values securely and reference them in workflows:

 Add a secret